FairPlay137/DaveBot/README.md

 # DaveBot - A fun, Davemadson-themed chatbot for Discord

 This is DaveBot.
 What is DaveBot, you ask?
 Well, DaveBot is a Discord chatbot which is generally used for fun.
 However, the original code was a mess and was generally amateurish.
-This codebase is referred to as DaveBot Legacy, whose source code will be published in the not-too-distant future as an archive of what DaveBot used to be.
+That codebase is referred to as DaveBot Legacy, whose source code will be published in the not-too-distant future as an archive of what DaveBot used to be.

 ## New features (not part of the original DaveBot Legacy codebase)
 * (TBD)